nyakaspeter/Raven-Torrent/documents/api/deleteall.md

-# Deleteall Torrent By Hash
+# Delete all running torrents

 Delete all active torrents.